SysKitTeam/docs-securitymanager/get-to-know-security-manager/microsoft-teams-screen.md

 Available management actions for Microsoft Teams are contextually related to the selected object, which means users can click on or hover over something to get a contextual menu that offers actions related to the selected item.

-## All Teams report
+## All Teams

-### All Teams Tab
+### All Teams tab

 Gives a general overview of the Teams on your tenant.
-The report will show you the team's Display Name, privacy level, site URL, number of channels, team members, owners and guests, and the date when the team was created.
+The report will show you the team's display name, privacy level, site URL, number of channels, team members, owners and guests, and the date when the team was created.

 **Contextual actions:**

-* **Clone Team** – – Create a team using an existing team as a template.
+* **Clone Team** – Create a team using an existing team as a template.
 * **Update  Settings** – Update the properties of the selected team.
 * **Remove** – Remove the selected team from SysKit Security Manager.
 * **Delete** – Delete the selected team from your tenant.